Liu Qiao (Jin dynasty): Service under Sima Jiong

 In 301, Liu Qiao began serving the Prince of Qi, Sima Jiong after the latter overthrew Sima Lun and took control of the government.
-Sima Jiong was friends with the minister, Ji Shao, who he gave special treatment by always climbing downstairs just to welcome him.
+Sima Jiong was friends with the minister, Ji Shao (son of Ji Kang), who he gave special treatment by always climbing downstairs just to welcome him.
 Liu Qiao disapproved of this habit, and he told Sima Jiong, "When Pei Wei and Zhang Hua were killed, all the officials were afraid of Sun Xiu and dared not accept their (Pei Wei and Zhang Hua) properties.
 So, what fear does Ji Shao have now to stop him from hoarding the Pei family's ox carts and the Zhang family's servants?
 Even when Yue Guang visits you, you would not leave your bed to greet him, so why show this respect to Ji Shao?"
 Sima Jiong agreed and stopped.
 Later, Ji Shao said to Liu Qiao, "Why does the Grand General (Sima Jiong) not greet me as he used to?" to which Liu Qiao replied, "Perhaps there was a upright individual who said that you were not worthy of such welcome."
 When Ji Shao asked who it was, Liu Qiao only said, "He is not far away."

 Sima Jiong had another trusted confidant named Dong Ai (董艾), who held a significant amount of power in the imperial court.
 Many officials were afraid to speak out against him except for Liu Qiao.
-In the span of twenty days, Liu Qiao attempted to remove him from office on six separate occasions for his wrong doings.
+In the span of twenty days, Liu Qiao attempted to remove him from office on six separate occasions for his wrongdoings.
 Annoyed by Liu Qiao's opposition, Dong Ai asked the Assistant Director of the Right in the Department of State Affairs, Gou Xi, to remove him from his post.
 Thus, Liu Qiao was demoted to Colonel of the Garrison Cavalry.